enaon/eucWatch/tools/hackme/readme.md

 When finished the watch will reboot to a three squares screen, ready for step2.

 Close DaFlasher or go back, scan again and this time look for an ATCdfu device, this is the P8 now.
+> **TON5:** in the case of TON5 models, the watch will remain black, and the name will be dfutarg.

 >**Step 2.**